cristiand7/thales/README.md

-# thales
+# Thales

-Aplicación realizada con angular y .net core
+Application developed with angular and .net core

-- Proyecto .Net Core ubicado en la carperta 'Backend.Thales'
+- .Net Core project located in the 'Backend.Thales' folder
-- Proyecto Agular ubicado en la carperta 'Frontend-Thales'

-Pasos para la ejecucion de la aplicación

-1) Ejecutar el siguiente comando en la capeta "Backend.Thales\backend.tales"
+- Net Core project located in the 'Backend.Thales' folder

+Steps to run the application

+1) Run the following command in the folder "Backend.Thales\backend.tales"
 > dotnet run

-Nota: el servicio se debe exponer en la url https://localhost:5001

-2) Poner en ejecución el proyecto 'Frontend-Thales' para ello:

-- Ubicamos dentro de la carpeta 'Frontend-Thales' y ejecutamos el siguiente comando para descargar los modulos y dependencias de angular
+Note: the service must be exposed at the url https://localhost:5001

+2) Go to the 'Frontend-Thales' folder and execute the following command to download the angular modules and dependencies
 > npm install

-- Procedemos a ejecutar el proyecto web con el siguiente comando:
+3) We proceed to execute the web project with the following command:
 > ng serve -o